brunotm/radixs/README.md

 # radixs

-A Go implementation of a radix tree, that uses binary searches to speed up insert, retrieve and delete operations on dense trees.
-This implementation additionally eliminate edge specific types and pointers in order to save memory and allocations on dense trees.
+A Go implementation of a radix tree for building fast and compact in-memory indexes, that uses binary searches to speed up insert, retrieve and delete operations on dense trees.

+This implementation in addition of using binary searches for:

+- eliminate edge specific types and pointers in order to save memory and allocations on dense trees.
+- insert, retrieve and delete operations are non recursive in order to avoid the lack of tail call optimization in the Go compiler.
+- tree nodes are memory aligned for optimal space utilization.
+- supports longest prefix partial matches

 ___
 ## Usage